lapuzshawn/Mini-Statistics-NoSQL-Back-End-/README_INS.md

-# Module 18 Mini-Project: Student Statistics Back-End
+# Module 18 Mini-Project: Student Statistics NoSQL Back-End

 In this activity, you will start with an existing codebase for a mostly complete application.